-Proportionality under data protection law requires that the benefits of the activity outweigh the adverse impact of such processing on the rights of the individuals whose biometric data it is.
+Proportionality under data protection law requires that the benefits of the activity outweigh the adverse impact of such processing on the rights of the data subject.
 It is for the controller to articulate how the processing of biometric data is proportionate in meeting the specified law enforcement purpose and in turn the demonstrable benefit to the public.
 How biometric processing, instead of possible other viable alternative means is proportionate to the criminal justice or policing purpose pursued and the supporting rationale should be documented in relevant policies and procedures.